 Current exploration activities are covered by a Plan of Operations (NVN-83002) with the BLM.
 Two exploration Plans of Operation are in place with the Nevada Department of Environmental Protection ("NDEP") (NDEP#0280 and #0290) that fulfill the State of Nevada permitting obligations on private and public lands, respectively.
+Additional exploration activities are covered by two Notices of Intent (NOI) with the BLM.
+Those NOIs (N-92210 and N-93906) have temporary terms renewable every 2 years, and currently extend to 2019.
 Reclamation bonds, related to environmental liabilities to which the NBP is subject, are in place to cover activities on the property.
-Corvus' reclamation liabilities are covered by surety bonds issued by Lexon Insurance Company in the amount of \$351,066 for 106 acres of disturbance on public land with the BLM and \$209,070 for 20.3 acres of disturbance on private land with NDEP.
+Corvus' reclamation liabilities are covered by surety bonds issued by Lexon Insurance Company in the amount of \$362,597 for 84.4 acres of disturbance on public land with the BLM and \$209,070 for 25.4 acres of disturbance on private land with NDEP.

-Accessibility, Physiography, Climate and Infrastructure
+Accessibility, Physiography, Climate and Infrastructure at NBP

-The NBP is accessible as a two and one half hour (209 km, 130 mile) drive north of Las Vegas Nevada along US Highway 95.
+The NBP is accessible by a two and one half hour (209 km, 130 mile) drive north of Las Vegas, Nevada along US Highway 95.
 US 95 is the major transportation route between Las Vegas, Reno Nevada and Boise Idaho.
 Las Vegas is serviced by a major international airport.
-The Project lies immediately to the west of the highway.
-Beatty, Nevada is the closest town to the Project with a population of about 1,100 and contains most basic services.
-Access around the Project is by a series of reasonably good gravel and dirt roads that extend to most of the important exploration areas.
+The property lies immediately to the west and to the east of the highway.
+Beatty, Nevada is the closest town to the property with a population of about 1,100 and contains most basic services.
+The nearest major supply point that would support a major mining related activity is Las Vegas, Nevada about 160 km to the southeast.
+There are several accessible old mine workings.
+Access around both Properties is by a series of reasonably good gravel and dirt roads that extend to most of the important exploration areas.

-The NBP is in Western Nevada's high desert, which receives about 15 cm of precipitation per year, mostly as modest snow fall in the winter and thunderstorms in the summer.
+The property is in Western Nevada's high desert, which receives about 15 cm of precipitation per year, mostly as modest snow fall in the winter and thunderstorms in the summer.
 The average daily temperature (°F) varies from a low of 40 in January to a high of 80 in July.
 The hills at the NBP are covered with sparse low brush including creosote, four-wing saltbush, rabbit brush and Nevada ephedra.
-The project is in the Basin and Range province, but the local topographic relief is only a few hundred feet.
-Most of the NBP area is characterized by low hills separated by modest width valleys.
+The property is in the Basin and Range province, but the local topographic relief is only a few hundred feet.
+Most of the areas at the property are characterized by low hills separated by modest width valleys.